 How to become a Counselor in Maryland

 Below are basic guidelines for those wishing to earn their counseling certification in Maryland.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Maryland counseling licensure process.
+Most of these requirements, such as earning your Master’s degree, completing 3200 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Maryland counseling licensure process.
 However, it is wise to contact the Maryland Board of Professional Counselors at (410)-764-4732 to make sure you are on the right track.

 Click on the links below to browse schools offering programs in psychology or counseling.